gofinance/ib/testserver/README.md

 Gateway and login with Interactive Brokers' ``fdemo`` account.
 This is adequate for most GoIB tests.
 Two ports are bound:

-* 4001 is the IB API port.
+* 4002 is the IB API port.
 This is what the tests will use.
+Note that this is not the default 4001 port.
+This is an intentional change to reduce the risk of tests executing against an unintended IB account.
-* 7462 is the IBController telnet control port (bound to 127.0.0.1).
+* 7463 is the IBController telnet control port (bound to 127.0.0.1).
 Tests do not use this port, but the ``ibgwstop`` command will.
+This is not the standard IBController port (7462).

 Run ``ibgwstart`` from the ``testserver`` directory to start the gateway.
 The script will create a clean (ie default) setup for IB Gateway and run it.
 You